This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-- Requires adult supervision for all training sessions.
+- Requires parental supervision for younger trainers.

 4. Training Supportive Service Dog Companions